EmmanuelORivera/nortera-clone/README.md

-# Nostera Clone
+# Nortera Clone
 ### Live Demo
-Visit this page at https://nostera-clone.vercel.app/
+Visit this page at https://nortera-clone.vercel.app/

 ## Table of Contents